JujuAdams/Scribble/9.0/colour.md

 This page lists all the ways that you can colour text natively with Scribble.
 The features on this page are enumerated in reverse order of priority with the **highest priority** colourisation effects being at the **bottom** of the page e.g. `.rgb_lerp()` is applied after `[cycle]`.

+Unless otherwise stated, colours are applied multiplicatively with the result of the prior stage.

 &nbsp;

 ## Texture Colour